Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

 Although my grandma liked to spend time feeding me sweets and telling lies, such as the claim that all methods in V8 are equal in performance, I knew that she was secretly hiding the truth of real JavaScript ninja techniques.<sup>🥷🏻</sup>.

-Even though the cake was delicious, it's important to know that _a true Saiyan always sprinkles when he tinkles_[^1], and the real ninja always assumes that JavaScript's mysterious engine was written by [triple agents](https://en.wikipedia.org/wiki/Double_agent#Triple_agent) who made their stuff so confusing just as a test of our intellectual superiority and endurance before we can truly enter the Ninja realm.
+Even though the cake was delicious, it's important to know that _a true Saiyan always sprinkles when he tinkles_[^1], and the real ninja always assumes that JavaScript's mysterious engines were written by [triple agents](https://en.wikipedia.org/wiki/Double_agent#Triple_agent) who made their stuff so confusing just as a test of our intellectual superiority and endurance before we can truly enter the Ninja realm.

 ## Seting up the task